drasi-project/docs/docs/content/reference/query-language/_index.md

   - List: +, IN, []
 - Functions:

-  *These functions are implemented by closely following the guidelines and specifications outlined in version 9 of the [OpenCypher Cypher Query Language Reference](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf).*
+  *These functions are implemented by closely following the guidelines and specifications outlined in version 9 of the [openCypher Cypher Query Language Reference](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf).*
   - Scalar:
     - elementId, head, last, timestamp
     - char_length, character_length, size